swkkd/gowebapi/docs/SecurityMappingApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **SecurityMappingGetSecurity**
-> ItemsSecurityRights SecurityMappingGetSecurity(ctx, webId, userIdentity, optional)
+> ItemsSecurityRights SecurityMappingGetSecurity(a.client.ctx, webId, userIdentity, optional)
 Get the security information of the specified security item associated with the security mapping for a specified user.

 ### Required Parameters